Soullivaneuh/sonata-dev-kit/project/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Update the tests
 - [ ] Update the documentation
 - [ ] Add an upgrade note
+- [ ] Give a valid reason for targetting this branch
+- [ ] Find related issues that this closes
+- [ ] Change the todo list

 ## Subject